Britpop: Origins and first years

 John Harris has suggested that Britpop began when Blur's fourth single "Popscene" and Suede's "The Drowners" were released around the same time in the spring of 1992.
 He stated, "[I]f Britpop started anywhere, it was the deluge of acclaim that greeted Suede's first records: all of them audacious, successful and very, very British."
 Suede were the first of the new crop of guitar-orientated bands to be embraced by the UK music media as Britain's answer to Seattle's grunge sound.
 Their debut album Suede became the fastest-selling debut album in the history of the UK.
 In April 1993, Select magazine featured Suede's lead singer Brett Anderson on the cover with a Union Flag in the background and the headline "Yanks go home!"
 The issue included features on Suede, the Auteurs, Denim, Saint Etienne and Pulp and helped start the idea of an emerging movement.

 Blur were involved in a vibrant social scene in London (dubbed "The Scene That Celebrates Itself" by Melody Maker) that focused on a weekly club called Syndrome in Oxford Street; the bands that met up were a mix of music styles, some would be labelled shoegazing, while others would go on to be part of Britpop.
 The dominant musical force of the period was the grunge invasion from the United States, which filled the void left in the indie scene by the Stone Roses' inactivity.
 Blur, however, took on an Anglocentric aesthetic with their second album Modern Life Is Rubbish (1993).

 Blur's new approach was inspired by a tour of the United States in the spring of 1992.
 During the tour, frontman Damon Albarn began to resent American culture and found the need to comment on that culture's influence seeping into Britain.
 Justine Frischmann, formerly of Suede and leader of Elastica (and at the time in a relationship with Albarn) explained, "Damon and I felt like we were in the thick of it at that point ... it occurred to us that Nirvana were out there, and people were very interested in American music, and there should be some sort of manifesto for the return of Britishness."
 John Harris wrote in an NME article just before the release of Modern Life is Rubbish: "[Blur's] timing has been fortuitously perfect.
 Why?
 Because, as with baggies and shoegazers, loud, long-haired Americans have just found themselves condemned to the ignominious corner labelled 'yesterday's thing'."
-The music press also fixated on what the NME had dubbed the new wave of new wave, a term applied to the more punk-derivative acts such as Elastica, S*M*A*S*H and These Animal Men.
+The music press also fixated on what the NME had dubbed the new wave of new wave, a term applied to the more punk-derivative acts such as These Animal Men and S*M*A*S*H.